 \subsection{Distribution of energy and mass within the jet lobes}

 Having explored the evolution of the energy and mass content of the jet lobes, we now look more closely at the distribution of this energy and mass within the jet lobes {\it at a fixed point in time} during evolution of the jet.
 Specifically, Figs.~\ref{fig: Jet energy pdf}~and~\ref{fig: Jet mass pdf} show the normalised energy and mass distributions of the jet lobe material as a function of distance along the jet axis.
-In each plot, the runs in the `standard' CGM are shown in the top row and those in the `dense' CGM are shown in the bottom row.
-From left to right, each column corresponds to the `high', `medium' and `low' power jets.
-The black line in each panel shows the energy/mass profile.
-We have also marked the position of the strongest shock within the jet lobe material with an `x', where the colour of the marker encodes the Mach number of the shock, using the same colour-scale as in Fig.~\ref{fig: Momentum flux}.
+We have marked the position of the strongest shock within the jet lobe material with an `x', where the colour of the marker encodes the Mach number of the shock, using the same colour-scale as in Fig.~\ref{fig: Momentum flux}.
 As anticipated, we find that in the `standard' CGM runs, this corresponds to the reverse shock at the head of the jet whereas in the `dense' CGM runs this locates the first recollimation shock.
-The profile for each jet was created at the same time as the slices in Figs.~\ref{fig: Slices thick fixedpower}~and~\ref{fig: Slices thick dense fixedpower} such that the length of the northern lobe of each jet is $\sim2\;{\rm kpc}$.
+The profile for each jet was created at the same time as the slices in Figs.~\ref{fig: Slices thick fixedpower}~and~\ref{fig: Slices thick dense fixedpower}.